3a1b2c3/H3-World/README.md

 ```

 The patch is required for the released checkpoint.
 Do not install `DiffSynth-Studio-h3-v2` in editable mode; the included training and inference scripts verify that they load the patched checkout.
+H3-World uses the original `FL2VA` checkpoint layout released by MiniMax, rather than the repository-level Diffusers-format weights.
+No weight conversion or key remapping is required.

 ## 🎬 Inference